partim/domain/README.md

 everything from the current master branch that doesn’t concern networking.

 Eventually, this _domain_ crate will be a cover-all crate that re-exports the content of all the other crates.
-Until all that has been available in the 0.2 series is ported to the new [domain-core], it will remain a kind of stable repository of the 0.2 series.
+Until everything that has been available in the 0.2 series is ported to the new zoo of crates, it will remain at the state of the 0.2 series.

 [NLnet Labs]: https://nlnetlabs.nl/
 [Unbound]: https://nlnetlabs.nl/projects/unbound/about/